4Science/dataverse-cessda/README.md

-## SuperDaDa Script for Dataverse Compliance
+## SuperDaDa Script for Dataverse 6

 This repository is a fork of gdcc/dataverse-cessda, containing the SuperDaDa script for ensuring Dataverse DDI push compliance with CESSDA specifications.